UniversityofBrighton/2023-exhibition-evaluation-/episodes/choose-context.Rmd

 In this step you can choose the context and type of the digital experience application to evaluate.
 This can be:

-- selected from the application examples in the list below
+- selected from the application examples in the list below;
-- an application that you have been planning/designing through other training sessions (e.g. [Digital Exhibition Design tutorial](https://universityofbrighton.github.io/2023-exhibition-design/index.html))
+- an application that you have been planning/designing through other training sessions (e.g. [Digital Exhibition Design tutorial](https://universityofbrighton.github.io/2023-exhibition-design/index.html));
 - an application of your choice.

 You can find a [list of examples applications](https://universityofbrighton.github.io/2023-exhibition-design/more-information.html#interactive-multimedia-experiences-in-ch).